darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 npm install --save-dev @darwinia/contracts-periphery @darwinia/contracts-utils
 ```

-## Prepare your cross-chain endpoints
+## Prepare cross-chain endpoints

-We need two endpoints here.
+In this example we need two endpoints.
 One is for Pangoro Smart Chain, and the another one is for Pangolin Smart Chain.
-1. For convenience we download them directly.
+1. For convenience, the endpoints can be downloaded directly.

     ```bash
     cd contracts
     wget https://raw.githubusercontent.com/darwinia-network/darwinia-s2s-template/main/contracts/PangoroToPangolinEndpoint.sol
     wget https://raw.githubusercontent.com/darwinia-network/darwinia-s2s-template/main/contracts/PangolinToPangoroEndpoint.sol
     ```
-    If you want to use them in a production environment, you need to add access control to them.
+    Please Note: If you want to use endpoints in a production environment, you need to add access control.

 2. Deploy `PangoroToPangolinEndpoint` to Pangoro Smart Chain.
    ```bash